manasii16/travel-log-planner/README.md

 The form is designed for easy data entry:

--   Location Name:Enter the name of the place where the adventure takes place.
+- Location Name
--   Date: Select the date of the adventure using a user-friendly date picker.
+- Date
--   Description: Provide more details about the adventure in a multi-line text area.
+- Description
--   Price: Input the cost associated with the adventure.
+- Price
--   Image Upload: Choose an image file from your computer to represent the adventure.
+- Image Upload: Choose an image file from your computer to represent the trip.
 The button text changes dynamically based on whether an image has been selected.
 - Submit: Once all details are filled, submit the form.
 Currently, the submitted data is logged to the browser's console and a confirmation alert is shown.
 After submission, the form fields are cleared.

 ## What's Inside